 Ghana has a very dynamic public sphere, facilitated by a well-developed network of internet providers and more than 500 radio stations.
 We have worked with more radio stations in Ghana than any other country, operating in multiple languages across all of the country’s ten regions.
 In addition to our main office in Accra on the southern coast, we have a secondary office in Tamale, in the north, where there is more poverty, fewer public services, and greater wet and dry climate extremes.
-Across the country, we have led projects on a range of topics, including climate change, innovative e-extension methods and residential construction — some of which reach across borders into neighbouring countries.
-We have also conducted research here on the economic viability of agricultural radio programs.
+Across the country, we have led projects on a range of topics, including climate change, innovative e-extension methods and reducing micronutrient deficiencies using nutrient-rich crops.
+We have also conducted research here on the economic viability of agricultural radio programs, leading to the piloting of our “Green Leaf” sustainable radio program approach.
 Our close relationship with the Ministry of Food and Agriculture has been critical to the success of many of these projects.

 Cassava, yam, plantain, cocoyam, maize, sorghum, millet, rice

 1995 First broadcasting partner joined

 2009 First radio project